 We made a date.
-He wanted to show me his art.
+His story was that he wanted to show me his art.

-He was much more drunk than I realized.
+He was much drunker than I realized.
 We were already on the highway before I noticed that he was totally lit.
 It was the first time that night that I thought that I was possibly going to die.

 There was kissing.
 And then he bit me.
 I was freaked out.
 Biting is not my thing.
 Neither is hair-pulling.
 I couldn’t believe that he freaking bit me.
 No one has ever shut down their friendliness faster than me at that moment.
 I can’t remember if he called me a bitch or not.
 Possibly.